 Cancer misdiagnosis or a delay in diagnosing cancer can occur for a number of reasons, including but not limited to: failure to appropriately assess a patient’s medical history, failure to take a patient’s worrisome signs and symptoms into consideration, failure to appropriately screen patients in accordance with recommended screening standards, failure to appropriately follow up on or adequately address various types of test or imaging results, failure to facilitate referrals to specialists, and so on.

 Where these failures constitute medical malpractice in NJ or PA, a cancer misdiagnosis or a delay in diagnosing cancer can cost a patient precious time they would have had to take advantage of the best available treatment options.
 Additionally, many forms of cancer respond better to treatment when detected at an early stage.
+In certain cases, compensation may be warranted for a claimant’s loss of income and pain or suffering from the preventable harm they suffered.
 Learning about you or a loved one’s advanced stage cancer diagnosis is devastating.
 Further suspecting that you or a loved one’s advanced stage cancer diagnosis could have possibly been prevented by earlier diagnosis or due to diagnostic error can cause extreme emotional distress as well as a lost chance of survival.

 How Often Is Cancer Misdiagnosed?

 False cancer diagnosis rates can be difficult to determine.
 Oftentimes, doctors miss symptoms for a few months or even a few days before they realize their patient might have cancer.
 Given the limited impact a short delay in cancer diagnosis can have on a cancer patient’s outcome, more minor delays may go unnoticed or undocumented.